PreskoIsTheGreatest/JOBWARS/README.md

   It is deployed in Heroku:
   [JobWars](https://jobwars.herokuapp.com)

-  Before you run it, you have to add connection.js file where you create instances of knex and bookshelf with you db configuration.
+  Before you run it, you have to add connection.js file, where you create instances of knex and bookshelf with you db configuration.

   Then, you must run: